Chrome Key – Green Screens and Blue Screens

 3. Subject to Background Distance

-Be sure leave enough distances between subject and backdrop or you may experience from spillover as well.
+Be sure to leave enough distances between subject and backdrop or you may experience from spillover as well.

 Click on Below Video: Use Green Screen to Create Composites in Photoshop!